Baked Sweet and Sour Chicken

 For the homemade sweet and sour sauce:

-• Ketchup: sounds odd, but it works perfectly in this recipe!
-Adds a sweet tomato flavor.
+• Ketchup: This may sound odd, but it works perfectly in this recipe!

-• Onion: the onion will simmer in the sweet and sour sauce so you won’t get any raw onion flavor!
-The onion is important to cut through the sweetness of the sauce, so like the bell peppers, please don’t skip!
+• Onion: Diced yellow onion simmers in the sweet and sour sauce to infuse it with flavor and eliminate any chance of raw onions.
+The onion is important to cut through the sweetness of the sauce, so don’t skip!

-• Soy sauce: use low sodium soy sauce so we can control the salt.
+• Soy sauce: Adds umami and saltiness to balance the sweetness of the sauce.
+Use low-sodium soy sauce so we can control the salt.

 How to Make Sweet and Sour Chicken